 I’ve been using chia seeds in drinks and as an egg substitute in recipes for years.
 In fact, we just had homemade chia seed pudding with lunch today.
 While chia seeds can be an incredibly useful ingredient, especially for egg free or gluten free families, there is also a lot of conflicting information about these little seeds.

 What are Chia Seeds?

 Salvia hispanica, or the chia plant, is a species in the mint family that is native to Central America.
-The seeds of this herb are known as chia seeds and they have gained popularity in recent years.
+The seeds of this herb are known as “chia seeds” and they have gained quite a bit of popularity in recent years.

-Not only are they gluten/grain free naturally, but a serving of Chia Seeds is reported to have:
+Not only are they gluten/grain free naturally, but a single serving is reported to have:

 - as much calcium as a glass of milk

 - more Omega-3s than a serving of walnuts